Kitty Joyas’ Creative Process

-I began making jewelry when I was 7 years old.
+I began making jewellery when I was 7 years old.
 As soon as I had pocket money to spend, my bead boxes continued to grow!!
 My production of bracelets and necklaces was in full force by the time I was 12.
-The beaches in North Wales were suddenly ruled by a young jewelry maker selling her goods during the summer months.
+The beaches in North Wales were suddenly ruled by a young jewellery maker selling her goods during the summer months.

 Many years later, I have turned my childhood passion into a competitive career.